catalystneuro/ndx-photometry/README.md

 ![NWB - Photometry](ndx-photometry.png)

 ## Introduction
 This is an NWB extension for storing photometry recordings and associated metadata.
 This extension stores photometry information across three folders in the NWB file: acquisition, processing, and general.
-The acquisiton folder contains a `FiberPhotometryResponseSeries` which references rows of `FibersTable`, `ExcitationSourcesTable`, `PhotodetectorsTable` and `FluorophoresTable`.
+The acquisition folder contains a `FiberPhotometryResponseSeries` which references rows of `FibersTable`, `ExcitationSourcesTable`, `PhotodetectorsTable` and `FluorophoresTable`.
 The new types for this extension are in metadata and processing.

 ### Metadata
 1. `FibersTable` stores rows for each fiber with information about the location, photodetector, and more (associated with each fiber).